elacuesta/scrapy-pyppeteer/README.md

 * `scrapy_pyppeteer.page.NavigationPageCoroutine(method: str, *args, **kwargs)`:

-    _Subclass of PageCoroutine.
+    _Subclass of `PageCoroutine`.
 It waits for a navigation event: use this when you know a coroutine will trigger a navigation event, for instance when clicking on a link.
-    This forces a Page.waitForNavigation() call wrapped in asyncio.gather, as recommended in [the Pyppeteer docs](https://miyakogi.github.io/pyppeteer/reference.html#pyppeteer.page.Page.click)._
+    This forces a `Page.waitForNavigation()` call wrapped in `asyncio.gather`, as recommended in [the Pyppeteer docs](https://miyakogi.github.io/pyppeteer/reference.html#pyppeteer.page.Page.click)._

     For instance,